How to Properly Treat Animal and Human Bites?

 Many times, antibiotics will be prescribed in case of an infection, and they may provide pain relief medication if the bite is severe.

 Cleaning and treating the animal or human bite as soon as possible will help to reduce any chance of infection and scarring.
-This will not only help with the healing process as well as any serious infections that can cause internal damage.
+This will not only help with the healing process but also with any serious infections that can cause internal damage.
 Come to Columbia Clinic Urgent Care for professional care of animal and human bites.
 Our kind and compassionate professionals can help you find relief from your pain.

+With our expertise, the providers at Columbia Clinic Urgent Care ensure you receive the right treatment to promote healing and reduce the risk of infection.
+Whether you’ve been bitten by a pet or another person, we’re here to provide the care you need to recover safely and quickly.
 Call one of our locations today to book an appointment, or simply walk right in!
 We serve patients from Tibbetts St Portland, Milwaukie OR, Oak Grove OR, Stark Street Portland, Fairview OR, Happy Valley OR, Gladstone OR, Cedar Mill OR, Tibbetts Street Portland OR, West Linn OR, Aloha OR, Tigard OR, Lake Oswego OR, Tualatin OR, Oregon City OR.